A Travel Price Comparison for Families, Couples, and Backpackers Venice vs. Dubrovnik for Attractions, Food, Old Town, and Couples

 Venice is a popular choice for travelers.
 One week here is typical.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Venice, one week is sufficent for most.
 It will give you the chance to have new experiences.

-Travelers enjoy the shopping and museums when visiting the coastal destination of Dubrovnik.
+Travelers enjoy the shopping and museums when visiting the charming destination of Dubrovnik.
 This coastal town offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 Most people find that one week is more than enough time to see everything.

 For some great organized tour ideas, see The Best Sightseeing Tours in Italy, The Best Vineyard & Wine Tours in Italy, The Best 2-Week Tours from Split, and The Best Family-Friendly Tours to Croatia.